lgironditmetaz/Unity-MobileSDK-Adapter/Documentation/implementation.md

 The integration of a mobile SDK can be made using the native plugin capability provided by Unity: http://docs.unity3d.com/Manual/NativePlugins.html

 Using this capability, _Unity_ will allow direct or indirect access to native code if the application is running on the targeted platform.
-This plugin feature will also allow us to make specific configurations depending on the platform currently used (to request permissions if the application on _Android_ for example).
+This plugin feature will also allow us to make specific configurations depending on the platform currently used (to request permissions if the application is running on _Android_ for example).

 This sample is divided in several layers:

 1. the **Unity Game** itself
 2. a **Smart AdServer API** layer to provide a standard C# API used to load and display ads
-3. a **native ad view** layer that will instantiate and handle ad views for supported platforms (in this sample: _Android_, _iOS_ and _'Default'_)
+3. a **native class factory** layer that will instantiate and handle native class instances like ad views for supported platforms (in this sample: _Android_, _iOS_ and _'Default'_)
 4. a **C wrapper** layer that will provide a C interface for SDK that can't be accessed directly through managed code (only required for _iOS_ in this sample)
 5. a **SDK** layer (the _Android_ and the _iOS_ SDK)

+The following figure shows a simplified architecture of the sample for accessing the _ad view_ class from the native SDK.
+Other native classes are handled the same way (through the **native class factory**).

 <p align="center">
   <img src="Images/main_structure.png" alt="Main Structure"/>